CateLittle/Warren_Lab/Magnotether/led_strip.md

 #### Arduino Library Installation
 > First download the zip file with all relevant code and information from (https://github.com/willdickson/basic_led_strip/tree/master/software/python/basic_led_strip)

+> Referring to this page the appropriate libraries will need to be installed.
+This can be done by either manually searching and determining which ones you need to add to your IDE, or by connecting your device and running frimware.ino.
+By running this file errors will produce indicating un what files you may be a library that you have not yet installed.

-> based on the basic_led_strip github documentation those libraries will need to be installed to the IDE.
+> Some of the primary libraries will be:
->
+ * Adafruit NeoMatrix
+ * Adafruit NeoPixel
+ * AdruinoJSON
+ * Array
+ * Streaming

+> Other libraries may be required but these are the primary ones.

 #### Troubleshooting Post-Install
 ###### Issue 1 : Greyed out Port